MSicc/msicc.github.io/_posts/2014-01-20-how-to-integrate-the-feedback-forum-of-uservoice-into-your-windows-phone-app.md

 }
 ```

-To get the SuggestionsDataClass items, just go to json2csharp.com and pass in the json string we received with response.Content or download it from here: [SuggestionsDataClass](/assets/img/2014/01/SuggestionsDataClass.zip "SuggestionsDataClass download link").
+To get the SuggestionsDataClass items, just go to json2csharp.com and pass in the json string we received with response.Content ~~or download it from here: ~~ .

 Now let’s have a look on how to submit a new idea on behalf of our user.
 To submit an idea, we are using the POST method after we authenticated our user again with the uservoice API: